 More than 500,000 U.S. listings are booked every other night, and this trend is expected to continue this year.
-Airbnb has transformed how millions of people travel in less than a decade, generating unforgettable experiences while also developing short-term rental rooms and a worldwide industry.
+Airbnb has transformed how millions of people travel in less than a decade, generating unforgettable experiences while also developing short-term rental rooms and the worldwide industry.

-Airbnb has already welcomed more than 50 million “guest arrivals” in July 2017 – the business uses this phrase to track each journey by each visitor, regardless of duration of stay.
+Airbnb has already welcomed more than 50 million “guest arrivals” in July 2017 – the business uses this phrase to track each journey by each visitor, regardless of the duration of stay.

 17. At any one moment, Airbnb customers may book 1.9 million properties.

 This is the total number of reservations made on the Airbnb platform, either via the mobile app or the website.
-It includes both night and day reservations, which have been fantastic to say the least.
+It includes both night and day reservations, which have been fantastic, to say the least.

 However, the system can now handle 1.9 million reservations.
 To entice prospective visitors, hosts may integrate the listings on their website or social media sites.